marananni/2022ws_do_mn/coursework.md

 ---

-## What is the definition of Organizational Culture?
+## What is the Definition of Organizational Culture?

 To understand what the term means, it is helpful to first define the single concepts.